frees-io/freestyle/docs/src/main/tut/docs/rpc/README.md

 #### Execution Context

-In `frees-rpc` programs we'll need, at least an implicit evidence related to the Monix executed context: `monix.execution.Scheduler`.
+In [frees-rpc] programs we'll need at least, an implicit evidence related to the [Monix] Execution Context: `monix.execution.Scheduler`.

 > The `monix.execution.Scheduler` is inspired by `ReactiveX`, being an enhanced Scala `ExecutionContext` and also a replacement for Java’s `ScheduledExecutorService`, but also for Javascript’s `setTimeout`.

-In this case, for our example, we need to provide a `scala.concurrent.ExecutionContext` implicit evidence, because we'll interpret our program to `scala.concurrent.Future`:
+Here, for our example, we also need to provide a `scala.concurrent.ExecutionContext` implicit evidence, because we'll interpret our program to `scala.concurrent.Future`:

 ```tut:book
 import scala.concurrent.ExecutionContext